 Chomper has filled a void in our life and our pack from losing our min pin Hanna in December.
-Jojo, our six-year-old min pin from Hanna, was stuck in grief.
-When Chomper arrived, he taught Jojo how to be a dog without him mom.
+Jojo, our six-year-old min pin was stuck in grief.
+When Chomper arrived, he taught Jojo how to be a dog without his mom.
 Chomper snuggles Jojo when he needs comfort and has shown our other dogs how to play, have confidence, and instigate the “what are we barking at” game.

 Chomper is our first ODH Final Refuge dog and has rewarded us in so many ways.
 The opportunity to make a difference in these less fortunate dogs’ lives is a reward itself.
 The love they still have to give is the truest–no matter what life threw their way.
 I go out of my way to share our experience with Old Dog Haven to anyone that will listen!